A community that ensures women are represented in the public dialog.

 The GenderAvenger Team

 Volunteer co-founders, Gina Glantz and Susan Askew, work with two great professionals: Elan Morgan, our amazing web designer/administrator and content creator, and Soraya Membreno, our dynamic Director of Communication.
-Our Vice President, Nicco Mele, provides insights from his new perch as Director of Harvard’s Kennedy School’s Shorenstein Center on Media, Politics and Public Policy.
+Our Vice President, Nicco Mele, Director of Harvard’s Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, provides valuable insights from his experiences in media and politics.
 Since our inception, Yonatan Kogan and Katie Dowd have helped out in and around their full-time jobs, and Mellody Hobson made a contribution to get us started just before we launched and gave us great advice as we kept going.
 We range in age from 26 to 73.
 We grew up in a variety of states in the US and in Canada, and we met in all sorts of ways.
 We now live in California, Virginia, Florida, Illinois, New York, Washington, DC and Saskatchewan.
 Nice to know ya!

 GINA GLANTZ, Founder, @glantzings